 Welcome!
 I’ve created this website to bring together my academic work: research, teaching and other related activity.
-My research expertise lies in English literature, although I also have strengths in Creative Economy research through my work in the Creative Economy team at Cardiff University (see below).
-I am now teaching at Hurstpierpoint College in Sussex.
+My research expertise lies in English literature, although I also have experience in Creative Economy research through my work in the Creative Economy team (Creative Cardiff) at Cardiff University (see below).
+From September 2020, I will be teaching at Kings Monkton School in Cardiff; this follows two years teaching at Hurstpierpoint College in Sussex.

 My literature research is focused mostly on early modern English literature, drama and cultural history, as well as critical theory.
 I co-edited Shakespeare and the Future of Theory (Routledge).
 My most recent research explores the notion of fragility in literature and other early modern writing and visual culture.
 I have a continuing interest in the publicity of John Taylor, the traveling Water Poet (1578-1653).
 My PhD research dealt with Shakespeare, audience expectation and taste; I successfully defended my doctoral thesis on Troilus and Cressida in 2013 at Cardiff University, where I taught literature from a range of historical periods for six years as a Postgraduate Tutor.
 In 2014-15 I was a Postdoctoral Lecturing Fellow in the School of Literature, Drama and Creative Writing at the University of East Anglia.
 I then went back to Cardiff University, where I delivered a series of lectures on Shakespeare’s Late Plays in the autumn and spring terms of 2016.